 With inverted rotations, the back motors are less likely to go into “stall” at tight yaw turns.
 The benefit and effect is especially noticeable for smaller quadcopters, like tiny whoops and other brushed micro quads with weaker motors.

 Since your front props are not spinning toward the FPV camera but rather outward, your camera lens won’t collect dirt from the props, such as grass or water.
 However your FC stack will :)

 With reversed rotation you are also less likely to get caught by gates or branches, as it would just bounce off obstacles in collisions.

 Another positive thing in changing prop rotation is that most of us often get into situations where we have no CW props left but many CCW, or the other way round.
 That happens because we are left or right handed and tend to make more corners to one specific direction instinctively.
 Now we can just change rotation and keep flying.

 Remove all propellers before proceeding!

-set yaw_motor_direction = -1(replaced by the following command) set yaw_motors_reversed = on save
+set yaw_motor_direction = -1(command name changed in newer Betaflight version) set yaw_motors_reversed = on save